 Knole Dance Company Enquiries

-To find out more, contact Miss Page, Dance Specialist - email@example.com.
+To find out more, contact Miss Page, Head of Dance - email@example.com.

 The dance department is buzzing at lunchtimes and after school.
 We believe that students should be allowed to rehearse their class pieces, as well as their own creative ideas, in the spaces that we have.
 We offer numerous clubs for all students, regardless of ability.
 If you enjoy dance then you can come along and be further inspired.
 You will find clubs being taught from the dance staff, outside professionals and the older students teaching some of the KS3 sessions.
 We are blessed as a department to have such amazing Sixth Form students who enjoy working with our younger students.

 The 2018/2019 dance club information will be uploaded in early September.

 We aim to put on 1 - 2 dance shows a year, which normally consist of a main production and a showcase of the students' own choreographies.
 Students who attend extra-curricular dance clubs, or have chosen GCSE Dance, will automatically take part in the main dance show.